maka89/Deep-Kernel-GP/README.md

 ### Prediction error on MNIST

-The example_mnist.py script tries takes a crack at the MNIST classification problem, to see if we are able to predict when we are making an error.
+The example_mnist.py script tries takes a crack at the classic MNIST classification problem (even though we currently are using a regression algorihm), to see if we are able to predict when we are making an error.
 Since no large-scale GP algorithms are implemented yet, we have to limit training data.
 We use mini-batch learning on the log marginal likelihood to find z(x).
 Then fit a GP model on 5000 MNIST training samples.